ibm-cloud-docs/containers/cs_health_monitor.md

 ### Reviewing your observability agents
 {: #ob-review-mon}

-The observability plugin installs Sysdig and LogDNA agents in the `ibm-observe` namespace.
+The observability plug-in installs Sysdig and LogDNA agents in the `ibm-observe` namespace.

 1. [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-access_cluster)